X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA22resolution.md

 When dealing with different resolutions, there are basically 2 solutions:

 * You can scale all graphics of your game to fit the current resolution.
 On larger resolutions, this might make your graphics look less nice as they are being stretched.
-* You can make best use of the pixels that are available.
+* You can make the best use of the pixels that are available.
 In the case of our game, this would result in a larger terrain and thus to a larger distance between all players, making it more difficult to hit each other.

-Since both approaches both have their pros and cons, let us discuss both of them.
+Since both approaches have their pros and cons, let us discuss both of them.
 We will make it very easy to switch between them using a global Boolean, that should be added to our list of variables in the Properties section of our code, together with the native resolution of the game:

 ```csharp
     private const bool _resolutionIndependent = false;